eliemichel/LearnWebGPU/basic-3d-rendering/input-geometry/index-buffer.md

 wgpuRenderPassEncoderSetPipeline(renderPass, pipeline);

-// Set both vertex and index buffers wgpuRenderPassEncoderSetVertexBuffer(renderPass, 0, vertexBuffer, 0, wgpuBufferGetSize(pointData));
+// Set both vertex and index buffers wgpuRenderPassEncoderSetVertexBuffer(renderPass, 0, pointBuffer, 0, wgpuBufferGetSize(pointBuffer));
 // The second argument must correspond to the choice of uint16_t or uint32_t
-// we've done when creating the index buffer. wgpuRenderPassEncoderSetIndexBuffer(renderPass, indexBuffer, WGPUIndexFormat_Uint16, 0, wgpuBufferGetSize(indexData));
+// we've done when creating the index buffer. wgpuRenderPassEncoderSetIndexBuffer(renderPass, indexBuffer, WGPUIndexFormat_Uint16, 0, wgpuBufferGetSize(indexBuffer));

 // Replace `draw()` with `drawIndexed()` and `vertexCount` with `indexCount`
 // The extra argument is an offset within the index buffer.